 From a long-term perspective, SymBio will continue to search for and evaluate promising drug candidates, and acquire global rights for these drugs to become a sustainable and profitable pharmaceutical company with growth potential and profitability.
 Further, in May 2016, the company established SymBio Pharma USA, Inc., a wholly owned US-based subsidiary, as a strategic base for overseas business development.
-The company looks to leverage this subsidiary to actively acquire rights over new drug development candidates globally, and engage in development and commercialization in major markets including the US, Japan, and Europe to accelerate the process of turning into a global specialty pharmaceutical company.
+The company looks to leverage this subsidiary to actively acquire rights over new drug development candidates globally, and engage in development and commercialization in major markets including the US, Japan, and Europe to transition to a global specialty pharmaceutical company.